securifera/webcap/README.md

 <img src="https://github.com/user-attachments/assets/16505254-121d-4e21-9e04-270f3a46fee4" width="600"/>

 **WebCap** is an extremely lightweight web screenshot tool written in Python.
 It does not require selenium, playwright, or any other browser automation framework.
-All it needs is a working Chrome installation.
+It only needs a working Chrome installation.

 Features: